graphql-compose/graphql-compose-modules/README.md

 ## Advanced GraphQLSchema construction

-If you want transform AST of entrypoints (e.g. for adding authorization, logging, tracing) and for merging with another schemas distributed via npm packages – you may use the following advanced way:
+If you want transform AST of entrypoints (e.g. for adding authorization, logging, tracing) and for merging with another schemas distributed via npm packages – you may use the following advanced way for schema construction:

 ```ts
 import { directoryToAst, astToSchema, astMerge } from 'graphql-compose-modules';